 Usually, your provider will determine whether you have RLS based on your symptoms.

-Restless legs syndrome can't be cured.
+RLS can't be cured.
 However, treatment can help relieve symptoms.

 Certain lifestyle changes may help you cope with the condition and ease symptoms.